visiter-cordoue-facade-sculptee-de-la-mosquee-cathedrale

 • The Patio Festival of Cordoba (listed as an intangible heritage of humanity since 2012)

-The 23 attractions to see and visit in Cordoba
+What to see in Cordoba ?

 1. The Mezquita-Cathedral